Buy to let mortgage

 Landlord insurance

-Whilst it is not mandatory to have contents and liability cover, landlord insurance will protect your property and its contents, and also provide additional cover should a tenant or visitor die or sustain an injury whilst in your property.
+Whilst it is not mandatory to have contents and liability cover, landlord insurance will protect your property and its contents.
+It will also provide additional cover should a tenant or visitor die or sustain an injury whilst in your property.

 -